What kind of "complexity" is dual to holographic complexity?: Introduction

 This property comes from a fact that the holographic complexity is proportional to the volume of the boundary slice.
 This is also a special property of the holographic complexity and shows an essential difference from the entanglement entropy.

 By combining these two basic properties, we propose a class of possible simple candidates for the function $\bar{\C}$ and choose particular forms as examples to make detailed discussion.
-We will show many interesting consequences.
-It proves that the state complexity in 2D CFTs is given by the Liouville action, which is consistent with the path-integral complexity.
-It also gives natural explanations for both the CV and CA conjectures.
-In particular, it clarifies what the target and reference states are in the CV and CA conjectures.
-In other words, our proposal answers two aforementioned unsolved problems.
+Our proposal have many interesting implications.
+It supports that the complexity in 2D CFTs can be expressed by the Liouville action, consistent with the path-integral complexity.
+It also provides natural interpretations of the CV and CA conjectures and clarifies their reference and target states. i.e. our proposal may answer two aforementioned problems at the bottom of page 2.

 The paper is organized as follows: In Sec.~\ref{C-states}, we explain why the holographic complexity implies the equations~\eqref{property1} and \eqref{property2}.
 In Sec.~\ref{barC1} we give a class of simple candidates for the function $\bar{\C}$ and show that they can exhibit very rich contents including the new interpretation of the CV and CA conjecture.
-In Sec.~\ref{tfds1} we apply our proposal to the TFD states and show further consistency checks with holographic complexities.
-In Sec.~\ref{answers1} we make a comment on a difference between our proposal and the Fubini-Study distance.
+In Sec.~\ref{tfds1} we apply our proposal to the TFD states and do further consistency checks with holographic complexities.
 We conclude in Sec.~\ref{summ}.